-This is a fairly fancy affair and there is a dress code and advance bookings are needed (a good few weeks/months in advance too), however the prices really surprised me as they were a long the same lines as any normal brunch in London, although the drinks do take the bill up!
+This is a fairly fancy affair, there is a dress code and advance bookings are needed (a good few weeks/months in advance too), however the prices really surprised me as they were a long the same lines as any normal brunch in London, although the drinks and service charge do take the bill up!

 This is definitely a must brunch in London whether it’s for a special occasion or not!

 I hope this helps you pick a good Brunch place in London that you won’t regret going to!